International Day Against Homophobia, Biphobia, Intersexism and Transphobia (IDAHOBIT)

 Each year, Hobsons Bay City Council raises the rainbow flag to acknowledge International Day Against Homophobia, Biphobia, Intersexism and Transphobia (IDAHOBIT).
 IDAHOBIT is the international day for taking action for a prejudice-free world regardless of gender identity or sexual orientation.

-In 2018, this important event will celebrated on Thursday 17 May at 11am with a rainbow flag raising ceremony followed by a morning tea.
-Please RSVP to email@example.com.
+In 2018, this important event was celebrated on Thursday 17 May with a rainbow flag raising ceremony followed by a morning tea.